-For the last eight weeks, I’ve been touring around the UK, France, Germany, Spain, and Portugal staying at some very nice golf resorts.
+For the last twelve weeks, I’ve been touring around the UK, France, Germany, Spain, and Portugal staying at some very nice golf resorts.
 I’ve met with a bunch of managers and owners and something very interesting is happening here because every single golf resort that I’ve been to has told me that they don’t want to be seen as, “Just a golf resort.”
 I guess golf is just not sexy enough anymore with all the bad press the industry has endured for the last decade?
 (The other unspoken reason is of course that they have been ineffective in attracting enough golfers and so are scrambling to fill the gaping holes in their room revenue any way they can, more on this in a moment)

 The conversation has gone something like this: